500+ Best Indian/Hindu Names for Cultural Characters

 Diya

-Lamp and divine light, representing illumination and spiritual guidance.
+Means lamp or divine light, associated with illumination and guidance.

 Komal